poeggi/AntiHPSpyware/README.md

 ## SIDENOTES
 Besides the Analytics "services", this tool also disables the totally useless network services.
 (Windows10+ is already handling things itself).
+As of version 0.4, it furthermore disables some useless HP scheduled services.
-In contrast, any services that are actually coupled with real features, e.g. updates and testing, are left untouched by this tool.
+On the other hand, HP services that are actually coupled with real features, e.g. updates and testing, are left untouched by this tool.

-Alternative
+### Alternative Approaches
-For some, the issue of unsolicited re-surfacing may be resolved by disabling the respective device in the BIOS.
-But the BIOS option is not available everywhere.
+For some users, the issue of unsolicited re-surfacing may be resolvable by disabling the HP device in the BIOS:
+(BIOS Config: Advances->System Options->[ ]HP Application Driver

+But this BIOS option is not available on every HP system.

-Alternatively, one could use a GPO based mechanism to disable the services in question.
+Alternatively, one could use a GPO based mechanism to disable the specific services or driver updates.
 But GPOs may not be an option for everyone either.

+Hence this tool.

 ## NOTES
 Author   : Kai P.
-Version  : 0.3 (2024-10-17) - "LiveHardcore" as default, excl.
-HP WWAN service
+Version  : 0.4 (2025-05-12) - Add feature to disable HP scheduled tasks.